Rutgers-ZRG/EosNet/README.md

 ```
 The above environment has been tested stable for both M-chip MacOS and CentOS clusters

-## Check your strcuture files before use FpGNN
+## Check your strcuture files before use EOSNet

 To catch the erroneous POSCAR file you can use the following `check_fp.py` in the `root_dir`:
 ```python